Database lookup on the schema

-Single Table – If you are using a single table or view to connect to and you will only have a single lookup by field, select this option then select the table or view name from the list.
+Single Table – If you are using a single table or view to connect to and you only have a single lookup by field, select this option then select the table or view name from the list.

-Custom SQL Query – If you need to use a specific SQL query to return the information from the database or you will have more than one lookup by fields, select this option.
+Custom SQL Query – If you need to use a specific SQL query to return the information from the database or you have more than one lookup by fields, select this option.

-In order to use this setting, you will need a license with this feature enabled.
+In order to use this setting, you need a license with this feature enabled.
 Upon request, a new license file can be sent to you at no charge.
 If you need help to set this up, contact our professional services team at [email protected].
 Your FileCare subscription does not include assistance with writing custom database queries.